zuozhenggh/learning-library/security-library/secureoracle/employeelm/employeelm.md

 ### Prerequisites
 This lab assumes you have:
 - A Free Tier, Paid or LiveLabs Oracle Cloud account
-- SSH Private Key to access the host via SSH
 - You have completed:
-    - Lab: Generate SSH Keys (*Free-tier* and *Paid Tenants* only)
     - Lab: Prepare Setup (*Free-tier* and *Paid Tenants* only)
     - Lab: Environment Setup
     - Lab: Initialize Environment

 ## Task 1: Validate Access to required components and applications

 1. Validate Access to required components and applications.
-These are also bookmarked on Firefox running on your remote desktop.
-Refer to *Lab: Initialize Environment* for more
+Refer to *Lab 1: Initialize Environment* for more

     Oracle Identity Manager Admin Console: